 How are requests handled?

-Why does the ICRC not share more information on the cases it handles through its hotline?
+Why does the ICRC not share more information on the cases it handles?

 Does the ICRC compile statistics on incidents involving media professionals on dangerous assignments?